MatthewCash/asus-wmi-screenpad-module/README.md

 ## NixOS Installation

 1. Add this repo to your flake's inputs
-2. Override the kernel parameter with something liike
+2. Override the kernel parameter with something like this

 ```nix
 asus-wmi-screenpad = inputs.asus-wmi-screenpad.defaultPackage.${system}.override kernelPackages.kernel;